Allison Momany, PhD

 Fun Fact: Dr. Momany is a huge Taylor Swift fan and has been since her debut album.
 She once got to go backstage and meet Taylor at one of her concerts even!

-Paige is a PhD candidate in the Department of Psychological and Brain Sciences and Pediatrics, specializing in developmental neuroscience.
-Her research utilizes clinical neuroimaging techniques, including ultrasonography and magnetic resonance imaging, to investigate brain plasticity in extremely preterm infants born as early as 22 weeks of gestation.
-She aims to examine the interplay between neonatal morbidities and intervention strategies in relation to brain growth and maturation, while also exploring neuroprotective measures to mitigate the negative impacts on the developing brain
+Paige is a Postdoctoral Research Fellow in the Departments of Pediatrics/Neonatology and Radiology.
+Her research focuses on using clinical neuroimaging techniques, including neurosonography and magnetic resonance imaging, to investigate brain plasticity in extremely preterm infants born as early as 22 weeks of gestation.
+She also investigates how neonatal morbidities, such as chronic lung disease, and various intervention strategies influence brain growth and maturation, with the broader goal of identifying neuroprotective strategies to reduce adverse effects on the developing brain.

 Maria Thurow